 Our Latin America staff bring together language experts, lecturers and researchers with expertise across the arts, humanities and social sciences.
 As well as being one of the UK’s leading universities for social science, Essex academics are world leaders in human rights and pioneers in the literature and arts of the Americas.

 Our scholars are recognised internationally for the quality of their research, much of which is carried out in the field and in collaboration with colleagues from Latin America.

 Our researchers are currently exploring artistic engagements with the indigenous in modern and contemporary Latin American art, issues of gender and indigeneity in Latin America, Caribbean literatures, and combat games and martial arts in the ‘Black Atlantic’, among other areas.

-Our internationally diverse community of law and human rights staff and students gives us a breadth of cross-cultural perspectives and insights into law and justice around the world.
 This community, combined with opportunities to study abroad during your time with us, ensures you graduate with a genuine worldview and a network of international contacts.

 Members of our Human Rights Centre work closely with our alumni and extensive practitioner network to ensure that our research is focused on priority issues that are of direct relevance to beneficiaries such as victims of human rights violations, governments, NGOs, and international organisations such as the UN.

 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our department to support you: